Kbenks/Data-Science/README.md

 # Data-Science
-This repository shows some of my works in Data Science professional and academic projects.
+This repository shows some of my work in Data Science professional and academic projects.
 You will find python (in jupyter notebook format)
 ,R scripts, and pdf reports.

 Thank you for visiting!